-Specific Risks derivative instruments, OTC Markets, China ets, ABS/MBS, distressed securities, contingent convertible bonds, a Interbank Bond Market, Bond Connect, Sustainability Risks.
-Further ound under "Risk Warnings" section and in Annex 1.
+Specific Risks derivative instruments, OTC Markets, China I s, ABS/MBS, distressed securities, contingent convertible bonds, nterbank Bond Market, Bond Connect, Sustainability Risks.
+Further und under "Risk Warnings" section and in Annex 1.
 Investment Adviser (collectively, "portfolios").
-The investment re related to the Fund specificities.
-Policies and nd accounts with similar names, investment objectives and strategies esults of such portfolios may vary depending on a number of factors d procedures have been designed to ensure that portfolios with similar reated fairly, including the allocation of securities transactions.
-Base Currency USD Valuation Date on which any market(s) representing a mean ermined by the Board or the Management Company at their discretion) ningful portion of the Fund's portfolio is closed.
-For the purpose of this ne market where the relevant instrument is traded.
-(A list of such dates al) Calculation method of the risk exposure rg US Corporate High Yield 2% Issuer Capped Index, 30% Bloomberg Global Diversified Index, 8% Bloomberg Non-Agency CMBS Ex AAA s the appropriate reference portfolio. any has full discretion over the composition of the Fund's portfolio, e, guidelines and restrictions, which do not provide for index-tracking holdings of the Fund (excluding derivatives not bound by the components or weighting not included in the index.
-The degree to whi the index will vary over time and its perform Further information on Relative VaR can be methodology and information about the Fu on to the calculation of the Relative VaR.
-Though the majority of the) are likely to be components of the index, the Investment Adviser is of the index when selecting investments and may invest in securities ch the Fund may resemble the composition and risk characteristics of ance may be meaningfully different. a found in Annex 1, and further details on the application of the VaR nd's risk management process are available upon request from the Expected level of leverage be 300% of the net assets of the Fund, as calculated using the sum of etting of the derivatives and hedging arrangements that the Fund has in place at any time.
-Under certain circum leverage may increase from time to time to nstances (e.g. very low market volatility), the actual Fund's level of higher levels.
-In a regulatory limit on the Fund and there may be no action whether Hedged Equivalent Classes the underlying current exposure of the po designation.
-It is expected that the resulting the hedged share class) will typically be in able margin of tolerance, its total net assets from USD (regardless of rtfolio to USD) into the currency referred to in the relevant Class's effective hedge ratio (i.e. the percentage exposure in the currency of the range of 80% to 100%.The list of available Hedged Equivalent ement Company's webpage at capitalgroup.com/international Cut-Off Time 1:00pm Luxembourg time on every Valuatio n Date Fiscal year-end 31 December in each year Fees and charges 2 Fund Administration Fee 3 0.15% maximum Depositary and Custody Fees 4 0.04% maximum
+The investment res related to the Fund specificities.
+Policies and p accounts with similar names, investment objectives and strategies ults of such portfolios may vary depending on a number of factors procedures have been designed to ensure that portfolios with similar tated fairly, including the allocation of securities transactions.
+Base Currency USD Valuation Date on which any market(s) representing a meaning mined by the Board or the Management Company at their discretion) ngful portion of the Fund's portfolio is closed.
+For the purpose of this market where the relevant instrument is traded.
+(A list of such dates Calculation method of the risk exposure US Corporate Index, 15% JPMorgan EMBI G Index, 2% Bloomberg ABS Ex AAA Index as the Fund is actively managed.
+The Compar subject to the relevant investment objective, objective.
+The use of of the above indexes is in relation holdings of the Fund (excluding derivatives) and bound by the components or weighting of not included in the index.
+The degree to which the index will vary over time and its performar Further information on Relative VaR can be for the support of ny has full discretion over the composition of the Fund's portfolio, guidelines and restrictions, which do not provide for index-tracking in to the calculation of the Relative VaR.
+Though the majority of the are likely to be components of the index, the Investment Adviser is the index when selecting investments and may invest in securities in the Fund may resemble the composition and risk characteristics of Expected level of leverage the notionals, not taking into account any nett in place at any time.
+Under certain circums leverage may increase from time to time to high a regulatory limit on the Fund and there may be no action whether Hedged Equivalent Classes the underlying current exposure of the portf designation.
+It is expected that the resulting e ble margin of tolerance, its total net assets from USD (regardless of folio to USD) into the currency referred to in the relevant Class's ffective hedge ratio (i.e. the percentage exposure in the currency of he range of 80% to 100%.The list of available Hedged Equivalent nent Company's webpage at capitalgroup.com/international Cut-Off Time nent Company's webpage at capitalgroup.com/international Cut-Off Time Fiscal year-end Classes can be found online on the Managem nent Company's webpage at capitalgroup.com/international Classes can be found online on the Managem 1:00pm Luxembourg time on every Valuation nent Company's webpage at capitalgroup.com/international